Why Diversity Matters

-Many students value the opportunity to meet and learn from different ethnic and racial groups, which is more possible at a diverse school such as this one.
+Many students value the opportunity to meet and learn from different ethnic and racial groups, which is more likely to happen at a diverse school such as this one.

 American College for Medical Careers is ranked #426 in ethnic diversity nationwide with a student body composition that is far above the national average.

 Explore Ethnic Diversity at American College for Medical Careers

 If the data is present, the following chart will show American College for Medical Careers undergraduate student diversity.